Completed research

 Project partners: University of Crete, Open University of Cyprus, Daugavpils University, Dublin City University, Frederick University, Uppsala University

-Staff: Project leader: Prof. Dr Clemens Mader and at the end of the project Univ.Prof.
-Dr Friedrich Zimmermann; Staff: Mario Diethart
+Staff: Project Leader: Prof. Dr Clemens Mader and, from the end of the project, Univ.-Prof. Dr Friedrich Zimmermann; Staff: Mag.
+Mario Diethart

-Description: As part of ICTeESD, seven universities from Greece, Ireland, Latvia, Sweden, Cyprus and Austria are developing a Joint Master's Degree that combines education for sustainable development with modern information and communication technologies: On the one hand, the content of the programme is taught via the Internet; on the other hand, students learn how to use modern media for education for sustainable development.
-Courses in the curriculum deal with holistic approaches to sustainability, the management of sustainability projects, European and international education policy and the potential of modern communication technologies (Web 2.0) in knowledge and sustainability communication.In addition to the 120 ECTS Joint Master's degree, the ICTeESD project includes the creation of the virtual platform itself and the training of e-tutors who can supervise the students.
-In the long term, the ICTeESD Joint Master's programme should help to promote education for sustainable development in Europe and worldwide and meet the demand for more accessible and flexible higher education opportunities.
-The UN Decade of Education for Sustainable Development will be communicated more widely and Education for Sustainable Development will be placed on a broader footing by involving students and university staff from different disciplines.
+Description: As part of ICTeESD, seven universities from Greece, Ireland, Latvia, Sweden, Cyprus and Austria are developing a joint master’s degree that combines education for sustainable development with modern information and communication technologies: on the one hand, the course content is delivered via the internet; on the other hand, students learn how to use modern media for education for sustainable development.
+Courses in the curriculum deal with holistic approaches to sustainability, the management of sustainability projects, and European and international education policy; furthermore, students are taught about the potential of modern communication technologies (Web 2.0) in knowledge and sustainability communication.
+In addition to the 120 ECTS Joint Master’s Degree, the ICTeESD project involves the creation of the virtual platform itself, as well as the training of e-tutors to support the students.
+In the long term, the ICTeESD Joint Master’s programme aims to contribute to promoting education for sustainable development in Europe and worldwide, and to address the need for more accessible and flexible higher education opportunities.
+The UN Decade of ‘Education for Sustainable Development’ is being promoted more widely, and education for sustainable development is being placed on a broader footing through the involvement of students and university staff from various disciplines.

 Funding: Energie Steiermark GmbH

-Funding amount: € 23,200, RCE Graz-Styria: € 18,800
+Funding amount: €23,200, RCE Graz-Styria: €18,800

 Duration: 01/2011 – 09/2011